facebookresearch/RAM/projects/autodata/README.md

 ## A specific instantiation: Agentic Self-Instruct

-In our experiments we consider a specific instantation of autodata for creating high quality data, which we call Agentic Self-Instruct.
+In our experiments we consider a specific instantiation of autodata for creating high quality data, which we call Agentic Self-Instruct.

 Here, the main agent LLM has access to four LLM subagents:

-- (i) Challenger LLM, which creates training examples given a detailed prompt from the main LLM,
+- (i) Challenger LLM, which creates training examples given a detailed prompt from the main LLM;
-- (ii) "Weak" solver that is expected to generally fail to solve the created training data; and
+- (ii) "Weak" solver, that is expected to generally fail to solve the created training data;
-- (iii) "Strong" solver that is expected to generally succeed at the created training data.
+- (iii) "Strong" solver, that is expected to generally succeed at the created training data; and
 - (iv) Verifier/judge that given the example and a model solution, checks its quality.

 The main agent LLM proceeds to create an example (an input + response pair), by sending its initial prompt including grounding data to the Challenger LLM.
 It then checks the quality of the Challenger LLM’s work by sending the input to the weak and strong solvers, and assigning a reward based on the verifier’s judgments.